News

 Implications for the U.S. Solar and Storage Market

 The move dovetails with the Biden administration’s emphasis on domestic manufacturing and energy security.
 By pairing manufacturing assets with its project development arm, Recurrent Energy, Canadian Solar can better coordinate large-scale deployments.
-The company is entering this phase with a significant contracted backlog of $3.1 billion and a global energy storage development pipeline of 81 GWh, according to AltEnergyMag.
+The company is entering this phase with a significant contracted waiting list of $3.1 billion and a global energy storage development pipeline of 81 GWh, according to AltEnergyMag.
 Such scale indicates that CS PowerTech’s output could meaningfully influence market supply and pricing in the coming years.

 Part of a Larger Industry Trend